-Physical fitness is easy to see from the mirror, or a scale.
+Physical fitness is easy to see from the mirror, or a scale and if you want to work on this try beginner tennis lessons.
 But emotional fitness is quite hard to see so it makes it difficult to manage.
 I thought I have done so much work on myself the past two years, and I am pretty good at understanding and managing my emotions.
 But the holiday brings so much mixed emotions and I was surprised by how emotional I was, again!

 I hosted our annual family Thanksgiving dinner at my house.
 We had great food like usual and a great time hanging out with my step-kids, especially my two adorable grand daughters.
 After everybody left that night, I suddenly felt so lonely.
 I haven’t had this feeling for many months.
 Then my friend called me.
 During the conversation, somehow I was hoping this friend can save me from the horrible loneliness I was feeling at that moment.
 Since we are quite close, I thought this person should not just understand me, but also should take care of me by fulfilling my neediness.
 Obviously, this friend was quite confused and frustrated with not really knowing what to do.

 It took me about two days finally understood myself and re-center my emotions.
 This event was a great opportunity for me to notice that maybe I have gotten my physical body back through almost two years of gym routines and healthy eating.
 I am at a pretty good physical fitness level.
 But my emotional fitness level is still low at certain areas.
 So how to improve my emotional fitness became my recent focus.